-Another deduction you can claim are the costs associated with finding and keeping tenants.
+Another deduction you can claim is the costs associated with finding and keeping tenants.
 This includes advertising, the cost of application forms, flyers and even the cost of your website (if you use it to attract renters.)

 9. Legal and other Professional fees

-If you require the services of a lawyer, attorney, accountant or tax professional you may be able to claim the fees as an expense.
+If you require the services of a lawyer, attorney, accountant, or tax professional you may be able to claim the fees as an expense.
 This can include tax preparation fees and expenses you paid resolving tax issues on your rental property (including preparing part I of Schedule E form 1040, Supplemental Income and Loss).
 If you feel like you might be too busy to manage your property, you might need to hire a property manager.

 10. Start-up Expenses